Bielik 7B v0.1: A Polish Language Model -- Development, Insights, and Evaluation: Evaluations

 As of April 3, 2024, Table \ref{tab:model-comparison} presents the current scores of both pretrained and continuously pretrained models, as evaluated on the Open PL LLM Leaderboard in a 5-shot setting.

-The Bielik 7B v0.1 model achieved one of the highest scores in the RAG Reader task, demonstrating a notable improvement of nearly 9 percentage points in average score compared to Mistral-7B-v0.1.
+The Bielik 7B v0.1 base model demonstrates strong performance in RAG-specific tasks.
+Among base models, Bielik 7B v0.1 achieves the highest RAG Reader score (88.39), representing a notable improvement of approximately 3 percentage points over Mistral-7B-v0.1 (85.39).
+However, it is important to note that this specialized performance comes with a trade-off: Bielik's overall average score across all tasks (29.38) is slightly lower than Mistral-7B-v0.1 (30.67).
+This reflects our base model's optimization focus on Polish language understanding and RAG capabilities, which resulted in particularly strong performance on context-based question answering tasks at the potential expense of broader task coverage.

+Similarly, the instruction-tuned Bielik-7B-Instruct-v0.1 achieves exceptional RAG Reader performance (86.00) compared to Mistral-7B-Instruct-v0.1 (73.68), representing nearly a 9 percentage point improvement, though Bielik maintains a higher overall score (39.28 vs 26.42) across all tasks in this comparison.
 In our subjective evaluations of conversational abilities, our models outperformed others that had higher average scores.
 The results presented in Table \ref{tab:model-comparison} were obtained without employing instruction templates for the instructional models, treating them instead as base models.
 This approach may have skewed the results, as instructional models are specifically optimized to follow particular instructions.